-- · any stock acquired in connection with the divestiture by MetLife; - · any transaction directly with RGA, including pursuant to the exercise of outstanding options or warrants; - · any tender or exchange offers for all of the RGA common stock meeting certain fairness criteria; or - any transaction approved in advance by the RGA board of directors.
+- · any stock acquired in connection with the divestiture of our class B common stock by MetLife, Inc. ("MetLife"); - · any transaction directly with RGA, including pursuant to the exercise of outstanding options or warrants; - · any tender or exchange offers for all of the common stock meeting certain fairness criteria; or - any transaction approved in advance by the RGA board of directors.

 Any person permitted to acquire or own RGA stock representing 5% or more (by value) of RGA stock pursuant to any of the preceding bullet points will not be permitted to acquire any additional RGA stock at any time during the restriction period without the approval of our board of directors, unless and until such person owns less than 5% (by value) of RGA stock, at which point such person may acquire RGA stock only to the extent that, after such acquisition, such person owns less than 5% (by value) of RGA stock.
-This provision would take effect upon completion of the recapitalization and split-off.